-Criteria for Marker Inscriptions
+Criteria for Historical Marker Inscriptions

 - The marker inscription must be proven using primary source documentation.
+See our page on Primary Source documentation for more information.

 Guidelines for Buildings, Cemeteries, Farms, Places of Worship and Schools